-No Sick Child Policy During Covid-19
+No Sick Child Attending During Covid-19

-The incidence and severity of illness can be greatly reduced if we work cooperatively together to prevent the rapid spread of communicable infections among the children at our center.
+The incidence and severity of illness can be greatly reduced if we work cooperatively to prevent the rapid spread of communicable infections among the children at our center.

 A health assessment will be made of each child upon arrival at the center.